Do you make this mistake on slow days?

 Two, it’s pretty easy to talk yourself into a trade if you stare at your screen long enough.
 The mind starts going…it starts looking for opportunity…it starts looking for ways to get “paid” for the time you’re spending at the screen.

 Three, it comes from focusing on your results rather than focusing on your process.
 In other words, it comes from a focus on making money rather than a focus on making the best decision at a given moment.
 For example, sometimes the best decision is not to take a trade because there is not enough of an edge.
+When you’re dealing with a slow trading day, there simply isn’t a lot of opportunity to work with.
 Sometimes that can last all day.
 The best decision, therefore, would be to do nothing.
 That’s hard for most people to do.

 Four, it can often come from trading “against the clock”.
 For example, let’s say you just trade the first two hours of the session.
 Or, let’s say you were gone all morning and you just starting trading in the afternoon.
 You know your time is limited and if you’re going to make any money today, you have to take a trade now or soon.
 Clearly, this can lead to forcing trades when you don’t have a great edge.